verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] Yeah.
 You help yourself with that leg.
 - [ ] Maybe I'll believe it in 5 years time when it starts to feel real
 - [ ] They're enigma.
 They're mystery wrapped in a  riddle
 - [ ] Power is essentially domination.
-And therefore, has a violent dimension
+And it therefore, has a violent dimension
+- [ ] The threat and execution of violence compels others to do what they do not wish to do.
+And yet violence is often the tool of the weak.